srobo/kitbook/docs/competition/team-support/helpdesk.md

  * Radio
  * Emergency contact number for the Health and Safety Coordinator
  * Spare robot flags/badges for teams to borrow to try for size (must be clearly marked and returned to helpdesk ASAP)
- * Spare robot flag pipe fittings to give to teams.
+ * Spare robot flag pipe fittings to give to teams
  * Saturday evening battery/charger loans
- * Velcro
- * Scissors
- * Velcro measurement/instruction sheet

 ## Volunteer Requirements